yeshua453/website/docs/controls/stack.md

 This control is useful if you want to overlap several children in a simple way, for example having some text and an image, overlaid with a gradient and a button attached to the bottom.

+Stack is also useful if you want to implement [implicit animations](/docs/guides/python/animations) that require knowing absolute position of a target value.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';